YuriWolf-ncbi/seals-2/examples/trees.md

 ```
 tree_rename tmp.tre -t= tmp.tab
 ```
-prints out the tree in Newick format with species names, appended to the leaves.
+prints out the tree in Newick format with species names, prefixed to the leaves.